-- i) Minimum landing size for herring for human consumption fisheries of 20 cm in the North Sea (Council regulation (EC) No 850/98). - ii) Closed areas for both herring and/or sprat fisheries to protect either spawning or juveniles (Council regulation (EC) No 850/98).
-These closed areas are relatively small and localised, and usually seasonal (Figure H.3.1). - iii) The industrial fishery is not only limited by the bycatch ceiling which is set every year based on the EU/Norway management plan (Council regulation (EU) No 57/2011) but also by a by-catch percentage for each haul.
-This was initially set such that 10% of the catch of the sprat can be herring (Council regulation (EC) No 850/98) but in recent years this by-catch proportion has been increased to 20% of the catch as the total mixed catch has declined. - iv) In 2009, the EU and Norway agreed a ban on high grading in the North Sea and eastern English Channel (Council Regulation (EC) No 43/2009).
-This prevented the discarding of fish of a size that could be landed for which there was still quota available.
+- i.
+Minimum landing size for herring for human consumption fisheries of 20 cm in the North Sea (Council regulation (EC) No 850/98). - ii.
+Closed areas for both herring and/or sprat fisheries to protect either spawning or juveniles (Council regulation (EC) No 850/98).
+These closed areas are relatively small and localised, and usually seasonal (Figure H.3.1).

+- iii.
+The industrial fishery is not only limited by the bycatch ceiling which is set every year based on the EU/Norway management plan (Council regulation (EU) No 57/2011) but also by a by-catch percentage for each haul.
+This was initially set such that 10% of the catch of the sprat can be herring (Council regulation (EC) No 850/98) but in recent years this by-catch proportion has been increased to 20% of the catch as the total mixed catch has declined. - iv.
+In 2009, the EU and Norway agreed a ban on high grading in the North Sea and eastern English Channel (Council Regulation (EC) No 43/2009).
+This prevented the discarding of fish of a size that could be landed for which there was still quota available. - v.
+Since 2015, a landing obligation is in place for pelagic fleets operating in the North Sea and the Baltic.

 Within and between the countries in the fishery, the TAC is greatly swapped, with Individual Transferable Quotas (ITQs) (or de facto ITQs) in most countries, and some countries selling much of their annual quota (e.g. Belgium).
 As the fishery catches against an area TAC and the advice is for a stock TAC, the landings against the TAC do not completely reflect the exploitation on the stock, or the true catches from the stock.
-Fisheries scientists reallocate catch from areas IV and IIIa, based on sampling, to determine the catches from the stock.
-In addition, there are two boundary areas where misreporting has been a problem: ICES areas IV/IIIa and IVa/VIa.
+Fisheries scientists reallocate catch from areas 4 and 3.a, based on sampling, to determine the catches from the stock.
+In addition, there are two boundary areas where misreporting has been a problem: ICES areas 4/3.a and 4.a/6.a.
 There are different regulatory solutions to each.
-Area-misreporting from catches taken in ICES area IV to IIIa is allowed through EU/Norway agreements, i.e. herring caught in IV can be written off against IIIa quota.
-In contrast, in the northern North Sea there are specific licensing regulations to prevent area misreporting, that control the landing of herring catches from and at the border of ICES areas IVa and VIa.
+Area-misreporting from catches taken in ICES area 4 to 3.a is allowed through EU/Norway agreements, i.e. herring caught in IV can be written off against 3.a quota.
+In contrast, in the northern North Sea there are specific licensing regulations to prevent area misreporting, that control the landing of herring catches from and at the border of ICES areas 4.a and 6.a.